Sreedarsh/bs-slider/README.md

 Magento v1.9.2.2 users,Please do the following steps

-1.Goto System > Permissions > Blocks
+1. Goto System > Permissions > Blocks
-2.Add new Block
+2. Add new Block
    Block Name-bsslider/index
    Is Allowed-Yes